Children’s Medical Center Research Institute at UT Southwestern (CRI)

 To invest in research is to invest in the future.
 Research discoveries at CRI chart new pathways for understanding and treating disease, helping to transform medical outcomes for all patients, big and small.

 Several early, generous donations helped CRI create a solid foundation for growth.
-Initial major funding came in 2012 when the Hamon Charitable Foundation donated $10 million in the second-largest gift ever made to Children’s at the time.
-Also in 2012, Children’s honored Ric and Debbie Scripps for their volunteerism, leadership and philanthropy through the establishment of the Scripps Society.
-The Scripps Society recognizes friends of CRI who have made contributions of $1 million or more and embody the Children’s Medical Center mission — “To make life better for children.”
+Initial major funding came in 2012 when the Hamon Charitable Foundation donated $10 million in the second-largest gift ever made to Children’s Health at the time.
+Also in 2012, Children’s Health honored Ric and Debbie Scripps for their volunteerism, leadership and philanthropy through the establishment of the Scripps Society.
+The Scripps Society recognizes friends of CRI who have made contributions of $1 million or more and embody the Children’s Medical Center mission — to make life better for children.

 Members of the Scripps Society